Key messages

 We know that sport, physical activity and movement can play a powerful role in helping people with mental health problems to stay well, alongside talking therapies, medication and other forms of support.

-That’s why, together with their partners, Mind is launching brand new guidance on safe and effective practice for those delivering physical activity and mental health programmes.
+That’s why, together with their partners, Mind is launching their safe and effective practice guidance and support package for those delivering physical activity and mental health programmes.
+These will help to shape future physical activity delivery to support mental health outcomes, ensuring participants and those delivering sessions are kept safe throughout the process.

 With more programmes taking place across the country – in local parks to mental health inpatient wards - the guidance will give you the confidence to safely and effectively support the mental health of participants as well as those involved in delivery.

-Over the last year, Mind has worked closely with people who have lived experience of mental health problems, as well as coaches, front-line deliverers and healthcare professionals from 150+ sport, mental health and physical health organisations to find out what best practice looks like in a range of settings.
+Mind has worked closely with people who have lived experience of mental health problems, as well as coaches, front-line deliverers and healthcare professionals from 180+ organisations to find out what best practice looks like in a range of settings.

 These settings include: